DevilAguo0/hiddify/All-tutorials-and-videos.md

 <br>
 <div dir="ltr" align=center>

-## 📚 Contents related to basic concepts and checking and troubleshooting
+## 📚 Contents related to basic concepts and troubleshooting
 </div>

 📔 [How to make sure the server's IP or domain is clean](https://github.com/hiddify/hiddify-config/wiki/How-to-make-sure-the-server's-IP-or-domain-is-clean)